Table of contents

-In the world of cannabis plants, the females hold almost all the power.
-Sure, both male and female plants are needed to breed new genetics and create new strains.
-But female plants are the ones responsible for the sticky and stinky trichome and terpene covered buds we all know and love.
+Female cannabis plants are generally considered more valuable than male cannabis plants.
+In cannabis plants, the females hold almost all the power, at least when it comes to cannabinoid content.
+Both male and female plants are needed to breed new genetics and create new strains.
+But female plants are responsible for the sticky and stinky trichome- and terpene-covered buds that give cannabis its therapeutic potency.

 Considering when planted cannabis seeds will come out 50/50 male to female ratio, this means that only half of your crops will yield the types of buds you’re after.
 There are ways around this that we will look at later, including cloning and feminized seeds, which exist solely to solve the need for an abundance of female plants.

 Male vs. Female Cannabis Plants: What’s the Difference?